close icon

 Professional Services

-Multiples in the sector can be highly variable and generally range from 5-12x.
+Multiples in the sector can be highly variable and generally range from 5-10x.
 This is generally dependent on:

-• Length of client relationships
+• Diversity and length of client relationships

 • Contracted/recurring revenue